+To,

+The Members of

-To the Members of Metropolitan Infrahousing Private Limited.
+Metropolitan Infrahousing Private Limited

-Report on the Indian Accounting Standards (Ind AS) financial statements
+Report on the Indian Accounting Standards (Ind AS) financial statements Opinion

-Opinion

-We have audited the accompanying Ind AS financial statements of Metropolitan Infrahousing Private Limited.
-CIN:U45201MH2006PTC162441 which comprises the Balance Sheet as at March 31, 2021, the Statement of Profit and Loss (including other comprehensive income), Statement of Changes in Equity and Statement of Cash Flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying Ind AS financial statements of Metropolitan Infrahousing Private Limited having CIN: U4501MH2006PTC162441 which comprises the Balance Sheet as at March 31, 2022, the Statement of Profit and Loss, Statement of Changes in Equity, Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Ind AS financial statements give the information required by the Act in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the financial position of the Company as at 31st March 2021, and its financial performance including other comprehensive income, its cash flows and the changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Financial Statements give the information required by the Act in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the financial position of the Company as at 31st March 2022, and its financial performance.